Poisson-Dirichlet asymptotics in condensing particle systems: Proof of Theorem

 The space $\overline{\nabla}$ of ordered \mbox{(sub-)}partitions is compact w.r.t. the product topology on $[0,1]^{\mathbb{N}}$, which implies compactness of the space $\mathcal{M}_1(\overline{\nabla})$ w.r.t. the topology induced by weak convergence.
 Therefore, every subsequence of $(\mu_{L,N})_{L,N}$ has a weakly convergent subsequence and $(\mu_{L,N})_{L,N}$ has at least one accumulation point.\\

-The first step in the proof of Theorem \ref{THEO_MAIN} is the following intermediate result. \begin{proposition} Consider weights $(w_L)_L$ satisfying assumptions \sparseapmts with $\theta> 0$.
+We prepare the proof of Theorem \ref{THEO_MAIN} which is given at the end of this Section by the following intermediate result. \begin{proposition} Consider weights $(w_L)_L$ satisfying assumptions \sparseapmts with $\theta> 0$.
 All weak accumulation points of $(\mu_{L,N})_{L,N}$ are reversible w.r.t. $\mathcal{G}_{\theta}$. \end{proposition}